 - Continue pouring until the teapot is completely empty.
 You want the leaves to be as dry as possible to ensure a quality second infusion

 - With most types, you will get two or three good infusions.
 For the second, repeat the steps above.
 For the third, double the steeping time.

 Use the amounts given in these instructions as a rough guide.
 If you find the resulting tea too weak, add more tea leaves; if it is too strong, reduce the amount of leaves used.
 Similarly, try increasing or decreasing the steeping times.

 Many people already have an account with Amazon.com so it is probably the easiest place to buy tea online.
 Most of their houjicha is mediocre, but this one from SA Japanese Teas is really good.

 Personally, I prefer to buy from specialty tea shops online.
-This Houjicha from Art of Tea is the best deal I’ve found online.
-It costs half as much as the one above, but the quality is only slightly lower.
+The Houjicha Gold from Culinary Teas is the best deal I’ve found online.
+It costs half as much as the one above, but the quality is a bit lower, too.